 - The internal admin user and Persons with role Web Cashier are allowed to log in.
-See Section 4.4.4.2, "User Roles" [98] how to assign admin rights to users. - After a successful login the Deposit dialog is shown.
+See Section 4.4.4.2, "User Roles" [98] how to assign admin rights to users. - After a successful login the dialog in the leftmost tab is shown.